MineInAbyss/mineinabyss.github.io/_posts/2021-02-23-bedrock-and-console-support.md

 ---

 Recently, we have been testing out support for other platforms than the **Java Edition** of Minecraft.
-This means that people can now join from **Bedrock/Xbox/Playstation//Switch/Pocket Edition** This is only basic support, and most platforms other than PC will be very laggy.
+This means that people can now join from **Bedrock/Xbox/Playstation//Switch/Pocket Edition**.
+This is only basic support, and most platforms other than PC will be very laggy.
 Features like the *climbing system* & the *custom mobs*, will be semi-functional or just broken.
 We are trying to find a solution for this, but it will take time as we are a small team and other things take priority at the moment.